IRS / Income Tax

 Each taxpayer who files, or is claimed as a dependent on, a U.S. tax return will need a social security number (SSN) or individual taxpayer identification number (ITIN).
 To obtain a SSN, use form SS-5, Application for a Social Security Card.
 To get form SS-5, or to find out if you are eligible for a social security card, contact a Social Security Office or visit Social Security International Operations.
 If you, or your spouse, are not eligible for a SSN, you can obtain an ITIN by filing form W-7 along with appropriate documentation.

 For more information on applying for an ITIN, see Obtaining an ITIN from Abroad.
-The Internal Revenue Service accepts copies of foreign passports certified by U.S. embassies and consulates as supporting documentation for ITIN applications.
-The ACS unit can certify true copies of foreign passports for this purpose.
-Bring the original passport and a copy of the passport to your appointment.
-We charge $1 to make a copy of the passport if you do not provide a one.
+The Internal Revenue Service accepts copies of foreign passports and identity documents certified by U.S. embassies and consulates as true copies of supporting documentation for ITIN applications.
+Please bring the original passport and a copy of the passport to your appointment.
 Please see our notary services page for full information and fees.

 For more information, see the IRS website for U.S. Citizens and Resident Aliens Abroad or contact the Internal Revenue Service (IRS).